STHLabUOL/LTSforWASN/README.md

 ## 3 Executing the scripts

+You can find all primary scripts inside the `work/` directory.

 ### 3.1 Generate database
 The script `i_generate_database.m` is used to generate a database of asynchronous signals for nodes in a simulated shoebox environment.
 The database is encapsulated in a directory named according to the current date-time and stored in the root path specified in `Config.m`.